proohit/netcup-node/README.md

   - `infoDnsZone`
   - `infoDnsRecord`
   - `updateDnsRecords`
+  - `updateDnsRecordWithCurrentIp` to set the current public ip as destination.
+Works with ipv4 and ipv6.
+Default updates ipv4 only.
+Set parameter `useIpv6Only` to true to update ipv6 only.
+Set parameter `useIpv4AndIpv6` to true to update both ipv4 and ipv6.
+NOTE: Uses `public-ip` package to get the current public ip.
 - error handling: on any response that isn't `2000` from Netcup, an error with the `longmessage` from Netcup is thrown

 ## Getting started